 Mind Healing – Conquering Anxieties

 Anxiety often arises in situations where we want and need to stay calm and clear headed – a job interview or promotions board, an exam or test, a first date or when faced by a bullying boss.
-We know we should stay calm, focused and confident.
-But that’s pretty hard to do when the your mouth has gone dry, your stomach is churning, your heart racing, you feel sick and giddy, find yourself blushing and sweating or fear-fainting.
+We know we should stay focused and confident.
+But that’s pretty hard to do when your mouth has gone dry, your stomach is churning, your heart racing, you feel sick and giddy, find yourself blushing and sweating or fear-fainting.
 Suddenly your body is out of control and your mind has gone blank.
-What on earth is happening and why?

 Anxiety – no matter how intense and disabling – is not an illness but an association you have learned.
 You cannot be ‘cured’ of your anxious feelings any more than you can be ‘cured’ of speaking your native language.